Key moments of Trump-Comey clash and what's come after | New Country 923

 The development comes as the Trump administration faces questions over why and how the president fired Comey last week as the FBI was investigating whether Trump’s presidential campaign was connected to Russian meddling in the election.

-Trump wrote to Comey that the dismissal was necessary to restore the public’s trust and confidence.
-Often lauded for his independence, Comey had come under intense scrutiny in recent months for his role in the agency’s investigation into the email practices of Trump’s opponent, Democrat Hillary Clinton, including a pair of letters he sent to Congress on the matter in the final days of the campaign.
+Trump wrote to Comey that the dismissal was necessary to restore public trust and confidence.
+Often lauded for his independence, Comey had come under intense scrutiny in past months for his role in the agency’s investigation into the email practices of Trump’s opponent, Democrat Hillary Clinton, including a pair of letters he sent to Congress on the matter in the final days of the campaign.

 A look at key moments in Comey’s tenure, the lead-up to Trump’s decision to fire him and developments since then.